Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she adores.

 DIY Aquarium Projects Using Plastic Mesh

-I love Do-It-Yourself (DIY) projects, especially when it comes to aquariums (because the hobby is expensive!).
-Out of all the materials I use for such projects, I find myself using again and again an Arts and Crafts material called Plastic Canvas, for needlepoint.
-These sheets of plastic mesh are perfectly safe for aquarium use, they come in all sorts of colors, and it’s extremely cheap.
-Here are some ideas for using plastic mesh, for I have discovered many ways of using them to enhance the aquarium.
+I love do-it-yourself (DIY) projects, especially when it comes to aquariums (because the hobby is expensive!).
+Out of all the materials I use for such projects, I frequently find myself using an arts and crafts material called plastic canvas, which is originally used for needlepoint.
+These sheets of plastic mesh are perfectly safe for aquarium use, they come in all sorts of colors, and they're extremely cheap.

 Warning: Make sure the animals will be happy in the space you provide them as the result of a tank divider.
-Also be sure the temperature and pH is within range of all species’ needs.
+Also be sure the temperature and pH are within range of all species’ needs.

-Java Moss Background
+2. Java Moss Background